Understanding Health Insurance in Vietnam for Expats

 Expats won’t be expected to give envelopes if they are being seen at a public hospital.
 They won’t be expected to know about the practice.
 However, it’s possible that other sneaky fees might make their way onto the bill.

-How Routine Doctor Visits Work
+How Routine Doctor Visits Work for Foreigners in Vietnam

 There is not a strong emphasis on preventative care in Vietnam and many people simply go to the hospital or clinic when there is an emergency.
 In order to see an English-speaking, internationally trained doctor, expats need to visit a private hospital or private clinic.